mika/zsh-pony/README.txt

 ----------

   The Zsh defaults to a minimalistic configuration which doesn't show the potential behind this powerful and flexible shell.
-The Zsh ponny project provides a list of really hot stuff of what's possible with Zsh.
+The Zsh pony project provides a list of really hot stuff of what's possible with Zsh.

 2 Grml-zshrc